krzentner/language-world/data/text-davinci-003-old/chain_md/faucet-open-1.md

     Steps:  1.
-Put gripper above the faucet handle  2.
-Grab the faucet handle with the gripper  3.
-Move the handle counter-clockwise
+Put gripper near the faucet handle  2.
+Put gripper under the faucet handle  3.
+Push the faucet handle left until fully open
-    First, put the gripper above the faucet handle.
+    We need to move the gripper near the faucet handle and then put the gripper under it.
-    - When the robot's gripper is not vertically aligned with the faucet handle, the robot should put gripper above faucet handle.
+    - When the robot's gripper is not near the faucet handle, the robot should move gripper near faucet handle.
-    Once the gripper is lined up above the faucet handle, we should be able to grab the faucet handle by moving the gripper down around it.
+    Now that the gripper is near the faucet handle, we need to put the gripper under the handle.
-    - When the robot's gripper is vertically aligned with faucet handle and the robot's gripper is not around faucet handle, the robot should grab faucet handle.
+    - When the robot's gripper is near faucet handle and the robot's gripper is not under faucet handle, the robot should put gripper under faucet handle.
-    Once the gripper is around the faucet handle, we can just move it counter clockwise to turn the faucet open.
+    Now that the gripper is under the handle, we can push the handle left to open the faucet.
-    - When the robot's gripper is around faucet handle, the robot should move handle counter-clockwise.
+    - When the robot's gripper is under faucet handle, the robot should push faucet handle left until fully open.